State and Local Tax Incentives

 - See the Wetland and Riparian Zones Tax Credit Program website.

 The Natural Heritage Preservation Tax Credit Act offers incentives to preserve wildlife and plant habitat, agricultural lands, open spaces, and water rights on private lands.
 Landowners, including pass-through entities who donate land, an easement, or water rights are eligible for the credit.
 Eligible donations must meet the goals of a conservation plan, protect species or habitat, conserve threatened agricultural land, or increase public access to open space or archaeological resources.
 The tax credits are managed by the state resource agencies and essentially "granted" to landowners.
 Donors are allowed an income tax credit of 55% of the fair market value of the donated property against their income, with an eight-year carry-forward period.
-The tax credit program was suspended in 2002, but reinstated in 2005.
+The tax credit program has been suspended twice but appears to be back in effect through 2015.
 Under the reinstated program, the state resource agencies and departments have to provide funds to the state's general fund to replace any tax credit claimed by a landowner.
 Please see the links below for details on the current status.
 The California conservation easement tax credit is non-transferable and applies in addition to federal tax benefits.

 - See the California Council of Land Trusts website for more details.